top of page

 Top Anti-Inflammatory Foods For Men To Add To Their Diet

 You don’t need a complicated meal plan.
-A handful of powerful foods can go a long way in reducing inflammation and supporting recovery.
+A handful of powerful foods can go a long way in reducing inflammation and supporting recovery, especially when you focus on best foods and functional nutrition for men.

 Fatty Fish (Salmon, Sardines, Mackerel)

 These are some of the best anti-inflammatory foods for men.
-They’re rich in omega-3 fatty acids, which help reduce joint pain and muscle soreness.
+They’re rich in omega-3 fatty acids, and learning more about omega-3 for men can help explain why they support joint comfort and muscle soreness.
 If you lift weights or do high-impact training, adding fatty fish a couple of times per week can make a noticeable difference.

 Leafy Greens (Spinach, Kale, Arugula)